-1 Dame Carol Black Independent report.
+&lt;sup>1 Dame Carol Black Independent report.
 Review of drugs: summary (2020) Review of drugs: summary (accessible version) - GOV.UK (www.gov.uk)

 - 4.3.
 People with drug and alcohol issues experience significant health inequalities and have a much reduced life expectancy.
 While drug poisoning is an important cause of death, people who use drugs and alcohol also die prematurely of diseases that are preventable or treatable. - 4.4.
 Substance misuse has a significant impact on demand for all NHS services.
 Whilst drug and alcohol use may not have directly led to the admission, it can still be a complication in any treatment provided during admission or the cause of long-term health issues that require hospital treatment. - 4.5.
-From August 2021 to July 2022, there were 5,412 admissions relating to 3455 Northamptonshire residents that were coded as related to drugs or alcohol2.
+From August 2021 to July 2022, there were 5,412 admissions relating to 3455 Northamptonshire residents that were coded as related to drugs or alcohol.
 Most of these are related to physical health issues, with only 15% (812/5,412) having a primary diagnosis of 'mental or behavioural disorder due to psychoactive substance use'.
-In 2021/22 North Northamptonshire, alcohol-related admissions were similar to the England average3, but this is likely to disguise differences at a local level. - 4.6.
+In 2021/22 North Northamptonshire, alcohol-related admissions were similar to the England average, but this is likely to disguise differences at a local level. - 4.6.
 Drug and/or alcohol misuse is also associated with Emergency Department and Urgent Care Unit attendance.
 From August 2021 to July 2022, there were 16,846 attendances related to drugs and alcohol by 6,156 individuals.
 The total cost of these attendances is estimated to be £2,975,833.
 Forty of these individuals attended 25 or more times. - 4.7.
 For a death to be termed a death from drug misuse, it must have the underlying cause of death coded as due to psychoactive substance use, which excludes alcohol, tobacco and volatile substances.
 In England and Wales, deaths from drug misuse have continued to rise over the last decade and in 2021, they were the highest number since records began in 1993. - 4.8.
 In the four years from January 2019 to June 2022, there were 134 deaths from drug misuse in Northamptonshire.
 Local analysis for the substance misuse needs assessment shows that: - 71% of deaths were male. - The mean age of death in men was 44.3 years and 41.3 years in women. - 63% of deaths occurred in the 30% most deprived areas in Northamptonshire. - Most deaths from drug misuse occurred in Northampton (35%), Kettering (19%) and Corby (15%).
-However, when expressing the number of deaths as a proportion of the total population, the highest rate of deaths from drug misuse was in Kettering, followed by Northampton and Corby.
+However, when expressing the number of deaths

-2 Northamptonshire Drug and Alcohol Needs Assessment 2023
+&lt;sup>2 Northamptonshire Drug and Alcohol Needs Assessment 2023